hosthabib/StudentAdmissionPortal/README.md

 # StudentAdmissionPortal
-Students register through student admission form and admin can control over application fom.
+Students register through student admission form and admin can control over application form.

 For running the project locally
 Use this url-http://localhost/admissionportal/